G1OJS/BandOpticon/Uses.md

 <img alt="4 bands" src="https://github.com/user-attachments/assets/73e574fb-fd6a-4825-b6a9-3c2e6b11583b" />

 ## Connectivity Detail
 This screenshot shows detail from a plot of 2m FT8 activity.
-You can brows the callsigns by hovering the mouse, and you can select calls to highlight from the list of 'home' calls on the left.
+You can browse the callsigns by hovering the mouse, and you can select calls to highlight from the list of 'home' calls on the left.
 <img alt="connect" src="https://github.com/user-attachments/assets/26b3128a-7b17-4934-953d-6c18436d952b" />